 Aside from that everything seems to be pretty standard.
-Yes, the withdrawal times look a little long but in reality it rarely takes that amount of time, and as long as you have fully verified you shouldn’t run into any issues or delays.
+Yes, the withdrawal times look quite long but in reality it rarely takes that amount of time, they are just giving a worst case scenario, and as long as you have fully verified you shouldn’t run into any issues or delays.

 The maximum withdrawal on-site is £8,000, but again this is per transaction, and if you had a substantial win then something should be arranged via the support team.

 Although the Help Centre is designed well, split into useful categories and searchable, the answers themselves are infinitely unhelpful.
 They are mostly one liners which leave you no more clued up than you were when you started.